 Seeing a specialist or behavioral health provider is easy.
 If you need to see a specialist or behavioral health provider, you can contact their office directly to make an appointment.
 If you choose to see a specialist or Blue Choice Behavioral Health provider, you will have the maximum benefits available for services covered under the plan.
-If you choose to see an out-of-network specialist or non-Blue Choice behavioral health provider.
+If you choose to see an out-of-network specialist or non-Blue Choice behavioral health provider, your benefits could be lower.